TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

-### Checking our work
+### Checking your work

 Did it work?

 This is where we need to understand the relationship between what is defined via the UI and what is defined by managed entities in our extension.

 Before we added our saved search and/or option groups to the extension, we could see them in the UI, where we initially created them.
-At this stage - when they have been defined in the UI but not in the extension - searches and option groups are saved in the CiviCRM database only.
+At that stage - when they have been defined in the UI but not in the extension - searches and option groups exist in the CiviCRM database only.

 Now we have defined them in our extension, this should mean that the option groups and search(es) we see in the UI are being added from the extension.